-Our human resources, finance and administration, information systems departments and Transat Distribution Canada's marketing services support the entire retail network.
-Much like Transat Tours Canada for the Corporation's tour operators, this business unit created in fiscal 2003 is part of the integration of retail business operations, which draws on both travel agents and the Internet, not in parallel, but in a highly integrated and collaborative manner.
+Transat's human resources, finance and administration, legal and information systems departments and Transat Distribution Canada's marketing services support the entire retail network.
+Much like Transat Tours Canada for the Corporation's tour operator activities, this business unit created in fiscal 2003 includes all our distribution activities performed through travel agencies and over the Internet.

 We operate our travel agencies network in Canada as one business unit by taking advantage of a common administrative system for all of our own corporate agencies across the country, and by putting together our purchasing power.
-We have developed a new branding initiative whereby both Club Voyages and Marlin Travel share a common logo and identity while keeping their distinct names.
+We have implemented a new branding initiative whereby both Club Voyages and Marlin Travel share a common logo and identity while keeping their distinct names.
 This initiative is part of our new branding strategy.
-The know-how acquired by exitnow.ca and tripcentral.ca in distribution on the Internet is being passed along to the "brick and mortar" agencies in order to have all the distribution acting in a coordinated fashion.
+The know-how acquired by exitnow.ca and tripcentral.ca in distribution via Internet is being passed along to the "brick and mortar" agencies in order to have all the distribution acting in a coordinated fashion.

-Through our subsidiary Eurocharter, we also own and operate 38 travel agencies throughout France.
+Through our subsidiary Euro Charter, we also own and operate 42 travel agencies throughout France.
 For marketing purposes, all the travel agencies have already been re-branded under the Look Voyages colours, in order to benefit from the reputation of Look Voyages in the French market and build on the latter's marketing initiative.
-For more details on the reorganization of Eurocharter activities, please refer to Section 2.2.2 of this AIF.
+For more details on the reorganization of Euro Charter activities, please refer to Section 2.7 of this AIF.

 With regards to B2C e-commerce, Exit.ca was one of the first websites to specialize in holiday packages and charter flights in Canada.
 The Exit.ca website name was eventually changed to Exitnow.ca and currently focused on last minute deals.
-Following the launch of the Exit.ca website, additional websites were created, such as Airtransat.ca, Transatholidays.ca, Nolitours.com, Travelplus.ca, Clubvoyages.ca, Marlintravel.com, MarlinExpress.ca and whitelabel sites.
+Following the launch of the Exit.ca website, additional websites were created, such as Airtransat.ca, Voyagestransat.com, Transatholidays.com, Nolitours.com, Travelplus.ca, Clubvoyages.ca, Marlintravel.com, MarlinExpress.ca and whitelabel sites.

-In 2009, the growth in the B2C e-commerce activities was split between three different organizations.
-In the fall, the Exitnow.ca business was sold to Travel Superstore Inc. (Tripcentral) and Marlin.ca, Clubvoyages.com and Travelplus.ca remained under Transat Distribution Canada Inc.; those sites will be migrated to the TravelSuperstore technology in 2013.
-Two of the organizations focused on retail activities (offering different supplier products).
-The third group of sites, which focused on the distribution of their own products, was migrated into Transat Tours Canada Inc. This last group also provides call center support to Exitnow.ca, booking support to Transat Distribution Canada Inc.'s B2C bookings and support to Canadian Affair's business in Canada.
+In 2009, the B2C e-commerce activities were split between different organizations.
+In the fall of 2009, Exitnow.ca was sold to Travel Superstore Inc. (Tripcentral) and Marlintravel.ca, Clubvoyages.com and Travelplus.ca remained under Transat Distribution Canada.
+Tripcentral and Transat Distribution Canada focused on retail activities (offering different supplier products).
+The Transatholidays.com (Transat Holidays) and Nolitours.com websites, which are focused on the distribution of their own products, were integrated into Transat Tours Canada.
+This group also provides call centre services to Exitnow.ca and support to Canadian Affair's business in Canada.